A candidate for religious life as a Franciscan friar is usually:

 - Free of significant financial and family obligations.

-- A practicing Roman Catholic for at least one year.
+- A practicing Roman Catholic for at least two years after the completion of the Sacraments of Initiation (Baptism, First Communion, Confirmation).

 - Prayerful, with a desire to mature in the spiritual life.